-\ EPRA earnings includes £282.7 million (2020: £263.2 million) of rental income, which is comprised of £209.0 million (2020: £196.1 million) recognised on wholly owned assets and a further £73.7 million (2020: £67.1 million) from joint ventures, which is included in share of joint venture profit/(loss) in the consolidated income statement.
+EPRA earnings includes £339.7 million (2021: £282.7 million) of rental income, which is comprised of £241.7 million (2021: £209.0 million) recognised on wholly owned assets and a further £98.0 million (2021: £73.7 million) from joint ventures, which is included in share of joint venture profit/(loss) in the consolidated income statement.

-The LSAV performance fee was constrained in earlier years due to an inability to meet the highly probable criteria that the fee would be earned.
-In the year to 31 December 2021, the catch-up recognised in respect of the release of this constraint represents £36.0 million of the total £41.9 million fee recognised above.
+The LSAV and USAF performance fees are constrained this year due to an inability to meet the highly probable criteria that the fees would be earned.
+In the year to 31 December 2021, the LSAV performance fee under the previous agreement crystallised and a total fee of £41.9 million was recognised.

-The cost of sales included in the consolidated income statement includes property operating expenses of £64.4 million (2020: £53.3 million).
+The cost of sales included in the consolidated income statement includes property operating expenses of £70.3 million (2021: £64.4 million).